-For step-by-step instructions for performing a restore or point-in-time recovery, see Restoring an instance.
+For step-by-step instructions for performing a point-in-time recovery, see Perform a point-in-time recovery.

 General tips about performing a restore

 When you restore an instance from a backup, whether to the same instance or to a different instance, keep in mind the following items:

 - The restore operation overwrites all data on the target instance.

 - The target instance is unavailable for connections during the restore operation; existing connections are lost.

 - If you are restoring to an instance with read replicas, you must delete all replicas and recreate them after the restore operation completes.

 For step-by-step instructions for performing a restore, see: